wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 In addition to this, we offer several premium extensions:

-* Create/email PDF Proforma Invoices, Credit Notes (for Refunds), email Packing Slips, automatic upload to Dropbox & more with [WooCommerce PDF Invoices & Packing Slips Professional](https://wpovernight.com/downloads/woocommerce-pdf-invoices-packing-slips-professional/)
+* Create/email PDF Proforma Invoices, Credit Notes (for Refunds), email Packing Slips, automatic upload to Dropbox & more with [PDF Invoices & Packing Slips for WooCommerce Professional](https://wpovernight.com/downloads/woocommerce-pdf-invoices-packing-slips-professional/)
 * Automatically send new orders or packing slips to your printer, as soon as the customer orders!
 [WooCommerce Automatic Order Printing](https://www.simbahosting.co.uk/s3/product/woocommerce-printnode-automatic-order-printing/?affiliates=2) (from our partners at Simba Hosting)
-* More advanced & stylish templates with [WooCommerce PDF Invoices & Packing Slips Premium Templates](https://wpovernight.com/downloads/woocommerce-pdf-invoices-packing-slips-premium-templates/)
+* More advanced & stylish templates with [PDF Invoices & Packing Slips for WooCommerce Premium Templates](https://wpovernight.com/downloads/woocommerce-pdf-invoices-packing-slips-premium-templates/)

 = Fully customizable =
 In addition to a number of default settings (including a custom header/logo) and several layout fields that you can use out of the box, the plugin contains HTML/CSS based templates that allow for customization & full control over the PDF output.
 Copy the templates to your theme folder and you don't have to worry that your customizations will be overwritten when you update the plugin.